chrisdiana/cdmedia.github.io/_posts/2015-01-27-getting-started-with-slim-framework.md

 ```

 Similar to above, we are using the callback argument to get a specific car by their
 id.
-Then we find that car in the database and delete it using NotORM's `delete()`
+Then, we find that car in the database and delete it using NotORM's `delete()`
 method.
-We will then echo back a message if the car was successfully deleted or if
+We will then echo back a message if the car was successfully deleted, or if
 the car does not exist.

 We can test out this functionality using cURL DELETE: